StofNet: Super-resolution Time of Flight Network: Experiments

 \textbf{Metrics.} For localization assessment, the minimum Root Mean Squared Error (RMSE) is calculated from the estimated position and the nearest ground truth position.
 Here, only RMSEs less than a tolerance $\tau$ are considered true positives and contribute to the total RMSE of all frames.
 In cases where the RMSE distance exceeds the tolerance, an estimated position is considered a false positive.
 As a result, ground truth locations without an estimate within the $\tau$ neighborhood are treated as false negatives.
 The Jaccard Index is employed to evaluate the ToA detection reliability, which takes into account both true positives and false negatives, offering a robust measure of each algorithm's performance.
 In addition, we provide the single batch inference time and parameter number for each model.

-\textbf{Baselines.} Our benchmark comparison comprises a gradient-based peak detection~\cite{Hahne:22}, the audio super-resolution network by Kuleshov~\textit{et al.}~\cite{kuleshov2017audio}, the ToA-tailored architectures by Zonzini~\textit{et al.}~\cite{Zonzini:2022}, the SincNet~\cite{ravanelli2018speaker} and a \mbox{1-D} equivalent of the much celebrated EDSR net~\cite{lim2017enhanced}.
+\textbf{Baselines.} Our benchmark comparison comprises a gradient-based peak detection~\cite{Hahne:22}, the audio super-resolution network by Kuleshov~\textit{et al.}~\cite{kuleshov2017audio}, the ToA-tailored architectures by Zonzini~\textit{et al.}~\cite{Zonzini:2022}, the SincNet~\cite{ravanelli2018speaker} and \mbox{1-D} equivalents of the much celebrated ESPCN~\cite{shi2016real} and EDSR~\cite{lim2017enhanced} nets.
 Zonzini~\textit{et al.}~\cite{Zonzini:2022} propose a large and a small architecture for embedded devices.
 While we employ the large model for the PALA dataset, the number of its contracting downsample layers cannot handle the frame lengths of the SToF-Chirp dataset, for which we utilize the small Zonzini model in this study.
 All models are trained and executed on an Nvidia GeForce RTX 3090 Ti.

 \textbf{Results.} For visual inspection, Figs.~\ref{fig:chirp} and \ref{fig:pala} depict exemplary channel data frames with localization results.
 The magnified portion in Fig.~\ref{fig:pala} reveals that ESPCN~\cite{shi2016real}, as a standalone super-resolution network, tends to detect multiple ToAs for a single target reflection.
-This observation serves as the motivation for introducing the semi-global context block in our StofNet architecture, facilitating our network to effectively investigate broader surroundings from condensed temporal information.
+This observation serves as the motivation for introducing the Semi-Global (SG) context block in our StofNet architecture, facilitating our network to effectively investigate broader surroundings from condensed temporal information.
+To assess the effectiveness of the SG module, we conduct an ablation analysis, which corresponds to the absence of $\text{L}_2$ and $\text{L}_3$ in Fig.~\ref{fig:arch}.

 Tables~\ref{tab:chirp} and \ref{tab:pala} list numerical results of the selected metrics for the SToF-Chirp and PALA dataset, respectively.

 In relation to RMSE, our StofNet model achieves the overall most precise localization in comparison to the other models.
 As for the Jaccard index, our model attains the highest score, indicating strong alignment in accurately detecting valid echoes within the defined accuracy threshold~$\tau$.
 All models exhibited relatively similar computational performance with inference time in the milliseconds range.